Google victory in German top court | DW | 27.07.2020

 After all, a mere mouse click will today suffice to bring back to contemporary relevance events that in an analog society would have long been forgotten or become untraceable.
 People change, just as their preferences and opinions change.
 The Internet, however, documents all and everything as if it were timeless and above all: without any context.

-As a result, data highways become date dead ends.
-Evermore information is gathered, nothing ever disappears.
+As a result, evermore information is gathered, nothing ever disappears.
 The world of medicine has a specialist term for the phenomenon: "hyperthymic syndrome."
 It described people who simply cannot forget, who are permanently bombarded by their memories, who have to return to and re-experience the past without being able to steer their memories.
-It is a very rare complaint among people.
+It is a very rare complaint in humans.
 But thanks to the Internet and search engines, whole societies are beginning to suffer from this disability to distinguish the relevant from the irrelevant.
 To identify what is unimportant, outdated, obsolete.

 Internet expert Mayer-Schönberg clearly welcomes all the attention on the importance of forgetting in the digital age that the case at the Federal Court of Justice has triggered.
 Still, he is convinced that legal solutions can only be stopgap solutions.
 He calls instead for a "practice of forgetting," based on technical processes and tools as well as, above all, a digital expiry date.